shrddr/DatalogConvert/readme.md

-### sql2dat
+## sql2dat

-This tool fetches data from FactoryTalk SQL-based datalog and creates File Set datalog files with the same content.
+This tool fetches data from FactoryTalk MSSQL-based datalog and creates File Set datalog files with the same content.

 How to use: first make sure you can connect to the SQL Server.
 Then run: